zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 Thats better than what SVM can do all on its own!
-We did it, we created a model that gets better accuracy than what SVM does on its own.
+We did it, we created a model that has better performance than what SVM does on its own.
 Yes, this accuracy may seem low but it is much better than randomly picking a value, where the probability of randomly picking correctly is about 10%.
 # Experiment 5: Hyperparameter Tuning
 Now it is time to tune our hyperparameters.
-We must find a hyperparameter C, or the Regularization parameter, that can possible achieve a higher accuracy.
+We must find a hyperparameter C, or the Regularization parameter, that can possibly achieve higher performance.

 Below we test different values for C, display a plotted relationship between C values and accuracy, and then we select the best value for C.